 The focus of your transition bridge can be on the current strategies or placement and the future outlook and ultimate goal.
 Focus on what you’re doing, and provide details.
 Then do the same thing for highlighting your future outlook and goals.
-The icons can be modified if you would prefer to represent your company in one block and your clients in the other, or make even more dramatic changes to suit your purposes.
+The icons can be modified if you would prefer to represent your company in one block and your clients in the other or make even more dramatic changes to suit your purposes.

 Resource: Bridge and Bridge Gap Graphics Template

-You can use bridge and bridge gap graphics to make your presentations more eye-catching.
+You can use the bridge and bridge-gap graphics to make your presentations more eye-catching.
 Your audience will remember more of what you present if you use engaging graphics.
 In addition to customizing the color palette, icons used, text featured, shadows, and the size and outline of the icons used you can also add animations or additional symbols.
 Anything you can do to tailor your presentation to your topic will help your audience focus and retain your content.

 If you find the above examples useful or helpful you can down the full slides set here:

 You can also download the infographics collection for more presentation graphic variety.